Berikai/awesome-bitwig-themes/README.md

 This repository is a collection of Bitwig Studio themes that is made with [Bitwig Theme Editor](https://github.com/Berikai/bitwig-theme-editor)

+## Contribution

+You can create a pull request or create an issue with your github repository to add your theme to this list.

 ## [Ghosty](https://github.com/notoyz/ghosty-theme-bitwig) by [@notoyz](https://github.com/notoyz)
 <img src="https://github.com/notoyz/ghosty-theme-bitwig/blob/main/extra/screenshots/dark.png" alt="Ghosty" width="768"/>